chestercodes/chester.codes/content/posts/027-2019-12-26-automating-dotnet-versioning-process/post.md

 c3c552a (tag: v1.0.0) Changes for v1.0.0                    # c3c552a = v1.0.0
 ```

-In this example we can see the version `v1.0.0` is tagged at the commit `c3c552a`.
-If it was decided to introduce a new version at the commit `c61a4b3` it would create version `v1.0.1` as the commits between the two are prefixed with `fix` and `chore` and this introduces a `Patch` level change.
+In the example version `v1.0.0` is tagged at the commit `c3c552a`.
+If a new version is at the commit `c61a4b3` the commits between the two are prefixed with `fix` and `chore` and this introduces a `Patch` level change to produce `v1.0.1`.
-If the new version was made at `88732bd` then the commit history between `c3c552a -> 88732bd` includes `feat` which calls for a `Minor` change and produces `v1.1.0`.
+If the new version was at `88732bd` then the commit history between `c3c552a -> 88732bd` includes `feat` which calls for a `Minor` change and produces `v1.1.0`.
 If the version were to be introduced at `c00e854` the version would include a `Major` change commit and therefore be `v2.0.0`

 ## Automated workflow.